 We are an education organisation and politically neutral.
 The contents of this syllabus, examination papers and associated materials do not endorse any political view.
 We endeavour to treat all aspects of the exam process neutrally.

 Assessment overview

-All candidates take one component.
-Candidates will be eligible for grades A to E.
+All candidates take papers 1 and 2.
+Candidates will be eligible for grades A\ to E.

 All candidates take: